 Shazam and SoundHound both have a range of additional features beyond their music recognition abilities.
 Shazam allows users to stream music, view music videos, and create playlists.
 The app also has a feature called “Shazam for TV,” which can identify TV shows and movies by listening to the audio.

 SoundHound, on the other hand, can identify songs by singing or humming them, which is a unique feature that sets it apart from other music identification apps.
-The app also has integration with services like Spotify and Apple Music, allowing users to easily add identified songs to their playlists.
+It also integrates with services like Spotify and Apple Music.

 Overall, both Shazam and SoundHound are excellent options for identifying songs, with their own unique features and strengths.
 Whether you’re looking for a fast and accurate music identification app or a more robust app with additional features, both apps have something to offer.
 Check out our detailed article on Shazam vs SoundHound to know more.

-Music recognition technology has come a long way since the days of the spectrogram.
-Today, both Shazam and SoundHound offer powerful music recognition capabilities that allow users to quickly and easily identify songs.
+Music recognition tech has come a long way since the days of the spectrogram.
+Today, both Shazam and SoundHound work with powerful music recognition capabilities that allow users to quickly and easily identify songs.
 Whether you prefer Shazam’s fast and accurate audio fingerprinting or SoundHound’s pattern-matching approach, both apps offer a great user experience and a range of additional features to enhance your music listening experience.